lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/save.md

 Saves the data for the current user to the given relative path, and returns the url of the saved resource.

+If the maximum user storage capacity is reached, the resource is not uploaded and an exception is thrown.

 The available options are:
 - tags: an array of tags to bind to the given resource
 - is_private: bool=false